Cando23/hack-kulikov/README.md

 ### How to use : ###
 On the test page copypaste all the functions from [epam.js] to the browser console.

-If you passed the test and want to copy the correct answers :
+If you passed the test and want to copy the correct answers, write :
 ```javascript
 justPrintResults()
 ```
-If you are lazy and don't want to pass the test :
+If you are lazy and don't want to pass the test, write :
 ```javascript
 hackEpam()
 ```